 Note: Arrangements often can be made to build upon work started in a previous course.
-One, however, must always acquire the instructor's permission before proceeding.
+However, one must always acquire the instructor's permission before proceeding.
 If this permission is not secured, the instructor is within his/her right to refuse the assignment or to prompt disciplinary action.

 Procedures & Sanctions for Academic Dishonesty

-An instructor who suspects academic dishonesty should contact his or her respective Program Director then meet with the student in question (ideally with the Program Director present) to determine the severity of the transgression.
+An instructor who suspects academic dishonesty should contact his/her respective program director then meet with the student in question (ideally with the program director present) to determine the severity of the transgression.

-If the instructor believes it is minor (for example: incorrect use of sources, misunderstanding of citation format) he or she should handle it as he/she sees fit.
-This can include counseling the student about the correct use of sources, or referring the student to the Learning Resource Center for tutoring, usually in concert with revising the paper in question.
+If the instructor believes it is minor (for example: incorrect use of sources, misunderstanding of citation format), s/he should handle it as s/he sees fit.
+This can include counseling the student about the correct use of sources or referring the student to the Learning Resource Center for tutoring, usually in concert with revising the paper in question.
 (The instructor, however, does reserve the right to refuse the work and give student a zero for it.)

-If the instructor determines a major violation has occurred (for example: cheating on an exam, paper downloaded from Internet, drawings taken from book or Internet, homework completed by another person) then the instructor should officially notify Academic Advising, filing a report that details the situation.
+If the instructor determines a major violation has occurred (for example: cheating on an exam, a paper downloaded from the internet, drawings taken from a book or the internet, homework completed by another person), then the instructor should officially notify Academic Advising, filing a report that details the situation.

-At this point there will be a hearing involving the student, instructor, the Director of Advising, the relevant Program Director, and the Director of the Learning Resource Center (if necessary).
-The student will be allowed to explain him or herself.
-For more serious transgressions, a meeting with the Vice President of Student Affairs may also be mandated.
+At this point, there will be a hearing involving the student, instructor, the director of Advising, the relevant program director, and the director of the Learning Resource Center (if necessary).
+The student will be allowed to explain him/herself.
+For more serious transgressions, a meeting with the vice president of Student Affairs may also be mandated.

 Following all necessary meetings, sanctions will be determined.
 These may include: failure of the paper/project, failure of the course, suspension, or dismissal from the college.
 Regardless of disciplinary action taken, a note will be placed in the student's file.